-The treatment of rhabdomyosarcoma by the Children's Oncology Group and in Europe-as exemplified by trials from the Intergroup Rhabdomyosarcoma Study Group (IRSG), the Children's Oncology Group Soft Tissue Sarcoma Committee (COG-STS), and the International Society of Pediatric Oncology Malignant Mesenchymal Tumor (MMT)-differs in management and overall treatment philosophy.
-In the MMT trials, a primary objective is to reduce the use of radiation therapy, relying on initial chemotherapy followed by alternate chemotherapy in the event of a poor response to initial therapy and then surgical resection, reserving RT for use only after incomplete resection, documented regional lymph node involvement, or a poor clinical response to initial chemotherapy.
-This approach is designed to avoid major surgical procedures and especially RT, with their attendant morbidities.
-Overall survival (OS) is the primary end point, accepting the possibility of an inferior event-free survival (EFS) that might accompany nonaggressive local therapy when compared with more routine and earlier use of surgery and RT.
-The necessity of second-line salvage therapy for those who relapse is accepted in these trials.
-Conversely, the primary COG-STS objective has been to employ local therapy soon after initial chemotherapy, using RT for patients with residual disease after initial operation or biopsy only, and for patients with alveolar histology.
-EFS is the target end point, attempting to avoid relapse and salvage therapy.
-Results of these two approaches confirm that the IRSG trials resulted in superior EFS and better OS than the most recently published MMT 89 therapy.
-In some subsets of patients defined by primary site, the survival differences were greater (extremities, nonparameningeal head and neck); in others, the results were largely similar (genitourinary tract).
-Nevertheless, the overall impression is that survival for most patient subsets is superior with the use of early local therapy, including RT.
+The treatment of rhabdomyosarcoma by the Children's Oncology Group (COG) and in Europe (as exemplified by trials from the Intergroup Rhabdomyosarcoma Study Group [IRSG], the Soft Tissue Sarcoma Committee of the COG [COG-STS], and the International Society of Pediatric Oncology Malignant Mesenchymal Tumor [MMT] Group) differs in management and overall treatment philosophy.
+In the MMT trials, the main objective is to reduce the use of local therapies using initial front-line chemotherapy followed by second-line therapy in the presence of poor response.
+Subsequent surgical resection is preferred over RT, which is used only after incomplete resection, documented regional lymph node involvement, or a poor clinical response to initial chemotherapy.
+This approach is designed to avoid major surgical procedures and long-term damaging effects from RT.
+Conversely, the primary COG-STS objective has been to employ local therapy soon after the initial operation or biopsy (except in patients with metastatic disease), using RT for patients with residual disease.
+Event-free survival (EFS) is the target endpoint, attempting to avoid relapse and subsequent salvage therapy.
+The MMT Group approach led to an overall survival (OS) rate of 71% in the European MMT89 study compared with an OS rate of 84% in the IRS-IV study.
+Similarly, EFS rates at 5 years were 57% in the MMT89 study versus 78% in the IRS-IV study.
+Differences in outcome were most striking for patients with extremity and head and neck nonparameningeal tumors.
+Failure-free survival was lower for patients with bladder/prostate primary tumors who did not receive RT as part of their initial treatment, but there was no difference in OS between the two strategies for these patients.
+The overall impression is that survival for most patient subsets is superior with the use of early local therapy, including RT.
 However, in the MMT trials, some patients are spared aggressive local therapy, which may reduce the potential for morbidities associated with such therapy.[1,2,3]